rlkeyer/Registration_Form_React/README.md

 # Registration Form

 The form is responsive down to tablet and mobile sizes.
+There is basic validation on the form inputs to make sure the form cannot be submitted without values in each input.
+In addition, the email input is validated using the basic HTML email input.
+The phone and NPI number inputs only allow numbers via regex validation.

 Run `npm install` and then: